raspberrypilearning/deck-of-cards/en/step_1.md

 You will learn how to use the object-oriented programming paradigm in Python to create a reusable model of a deck of cards.

+Object-oriented programming (OOP) is a way of organising your code so it is easier to understand, reuse, and change.
+OOP allows you to combine data (variables) and functionality and wrap them together inside **objects**.

 ![Cards](images/cards.jpg)

 _Image by Rosapicci (Own work) [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons_

-Object-oriented programming (OOP) is a way of organising your code so it is easier to understand, reuse, and change.
-OOP allows you to combine data (variables) and functionality and wrap them together inside **objects**.

 --- collapse ---

 ---
-title: What is object-oriented programming
+title: What is object-oriented programming?
 ---

 You have probably heard of object-oriented programming, but perhaps you are unsure about what it is.
 Maybe you have ven attempted to read guides or books but got lost in the jargon.